-This empirical finding is well-explained by the theoretical framework of reinforcement learning (RL) as Bayesian inference~\citep{levine2018reinforcement, korbak-etal-2022-rl} The pre-training objective of a base model typically minimizes a \textit{mass-covering} KL divergence ($D_{KL}(p \Vert q)$), which encourages the model ($q$) to place probability mass wherever the true data distribution ($p$) has mass.
+This empirical finding is well-explained by the theoretical framework of reinforcement learning (RL) as Bayesian inference~\citep{levine2018reinforcement, korbak-etal-2022-rl}.
+The pre-training objective of a base model typically minimizes a \textit{mass-covering} KL divergence ($D_{KL}(p \Vert q)$), which encourages the model ($q$) to place probability mass wherever the true data distribution ($p$) has mass.
 This process naturally leads to models that represent the full, multi-modal diversity of human language and opinion seen in their training data.
 In contrast, alignment via KL-regularized RL (e.g., RLHF) minimizes a \textit{mode-seeking} KL divergence ($D_{KL}(q \Vert \sigma)$).
 This objective incentivizes the model ($q$) to find and concentrate its probability mass on a single, high-reward mode of the target preference distribution ($\sigma$), even at the cost of ignoring other valid modes.
-Our results provide strong empirical validation of this theoretical distinction: alignment optimizes for a single ``best'' response, fundamentally training the model to discard the pluralistic, high-entropy distributions characteristic of genuine human populations.
+Our results provide strong empirical validation of this theoretical distinction: alignment optimizes for a single ``best'' response, effectively encouraging the model to discard the pluralistic, high-entropy distributions characteristic of genuine human populations.

-\paragraph{Decomposing Instruction Tuning's Dual Effects: Helpful Instruction Following vs. Harmful Entropy Reduction} To formally test this mechanism, a causal mediation analysis (Appendix~\ref{sec:causal_mediation_analysis}) decomposes the effect of instruction-tuning into two larger, opposing forces: a large, positive \textit{direct effect} on performance (\textbf{+6.46}), likely from improved instruction-following, and a significant, negative \textit{indirect effect} (\textbf{-1.74}) mediated by the model's reduced output entropy.
+To formally test this mechanism, a causal mediation analysis (Appendix~\ref{sec:causal_mediation_analysis}) decomposes the effect of instruction tuning into two larger, opposing forces: a large, positive \textit{direct effect} on performance (\textbf{+6.46}), likely from improved instruction-following, and a significant, negative \textit{indirect effect} (\textbf{-1.74}) mediated by the model's reduced output entropy.